BruninReiDelas1212/BruninReiDelas1212/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me
 - 😄 Pronouns:
-- ⚡ Fun fact: gosto de aprender coisas novas
+- ⚡ Fun fact: tenho mais de 5k horas de Rocket league

 <!---
 BruninReiDelas1212/BruninReiDelas1212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.